How To Rank a Service Area Business (SAB) in Multiple Cities

 Zip Code SEO Rank

 Business owners operating in large cities like Los Angeles and Dallas may encounter another challenge with their Google Business Profile service area.
-Cities like these are massive and have multiple zip codes within their specific areas and neighborhoods.

-In addition to including city names, Google has made it easier for businesses in large metropolitan areas to be found by searchers.
 You can now enter specific zip codes for areas that may not have their own specific name.

 Adding New Service Areas to GMB